- My LS

 The CPI is used due to guidance from the Office of National Statistics.

-Compared to the previous rate over 2019/20, this has meant a 1.9% increase in the recommended minimum salary.
+Compared to the previous rate, this has meant a 1.125% increase in the recommended minimum salary.

 What consultation with the profession has been held?

-The JLD is the community for LPC students, paralegals, trainee solicitors and solicitors up to five years qualified.
+The JLD is the community for solicitor apprentices, LPC students and graduates, paralegals, trainee solicitors and solicitors up to five years' qualified.

 It has been supportive of this move on behalf of its members who have been most adversely affected by the SRA's abolition of the regulatory minimum salary.